inspec/inspec/docs-chef-io/content/inspec/resources/sybase_conf.md

     parent = "inspec/resources/os"
 +++

-Use the `sybase_conf` Chef InSpec audit resource to test configuration of a Sybase / SAP ASE database.
+Use the `sybase_conf` Chef InSpec audit resource to test the configuration of a Sybase / SAP ASE database.

 ## Availability